microsoft/fast/packages/web-components/fast-foundation/src/carousel/carousel.spec.md

 - **Next and Previous Controls:** Simple buttons [aka flippers] that allow for control of displaying the next and previous slides.

+- **Rotation Control:** Simple button controlling the start and stop of automatic slide rotation.

 - **Slide Picker:** A control or group of controls that allows the specific choice of slide to display, labeled as the tab list.
 The default for this can be generated using the `slotted` and `repeater` directives.

 - **Autoplay:** Allows the carousel to begin rotating through slides automatically after the carousel loads.
 Autoplay can be toggled on/off with a button, and automatically stops when any element in the carousel receives keyboard focus or is hovered over.

 - **Looping:** Allows the user to navigate from the first slide to the last if the previous button is activated.
 If on the last slide the user can navigate from the last slide to the first when the next button is activated.

-- **ActiveSlideElement:** Provides a reference to the currently active slide from the `change` event.
+- **CarouselElement:** Provides a reference to the currently active slide from the `change` event.

 - **ActiveSlideId:** Provides a way to set the active slide.